seanbrindley17/milestone-project-2/TESTING.md

 ## Bugs/Issues

-My biggest issue was during the resizing.
+My biggest issue was respoinsiveness during the resizing of the largest screen size.
 When trying to adjust media queries for the larger screen sizes, I found that I couldn't get it to display well on both my laptop screen and my large screen despite the screen resolution being exactly the same.
 I chose to focus on my laptop for the large screen size as more people would be using a laptop than a large screen but to this point I have no idea what to do about this issue.

 ![screenshot of game area as displayed on my laptop](/readme%20documentations/screenshots/bugs%20and%20issues%20screenshots/laptop%20game%20area%20display.png)